yellowman/nsh/README.md

 See http://www.nmedia.net/nsh/ for example configurations and mailing list.

-See https://www.youtube.com/watch?v=WMKxIHaWaG0 for an EurobsdCon 2022
+See https://www.youtube.com/watch?v=9T9-v5NLjXk for a BSDCAN 2024
-Presentation on NSH for network administrators.
+Presentation on Supporting Business IT and network needs with OpenBSD and NSH By: Tom Smyth See https://www.youtube.com/watch?v=WMKxIHaWaG0 for an EurobsdCon 2022 Presentation on NSH for network administrators By: Tom Smyth

 ---